-The Library's collections include over 19,000 printed books and over 27,000 electronic books.
-The library subscribes to over 250 current periodical/scholarly journal titles and newspapers.
-Georgia Gwinnett College Library participates in the University System of Georgia GALILEO/GIL consortium.
-GALILEO allows the Library to provide access to approximately 200 core databases with over 2000 journal titles in full text.
-The Library also provides access to several databases outside of GALILEO in order to provide an even broader collection for research.
-Through GIL, the Library participates in a system that provides access to the collections of all University System of Georgia libraries.
-Other areas of interest include the Reserves Collection that holds items used in courses and the Archives Collection, a collection of documents and memorabilia relating to the founding of Georgia Gwinnett College.
+The library's collections include more than 60,000 printed books and 27,000 electronic books.
+The library subscribes to more than 250 print periodical/scholarly journal titles and newspapers.
+GGC's library participates in the USG GALILEO/GIL consortium.
+GALILEO allows the library to provide access to about 200 core databases with more than 2000 journal titles in full text.
+The library also provides access to several databases outside of GALILEO to provide an even broader collection for research.
+Through GIL, the library provides access to the collections of all USG libraries.
+The Reserves Collection, through both electronic and print formats, holds items used in courses.

 Services provided include library instruction and interlibrary loan.
-Instruction ranges from general orientation of the Library and its resources to discipline specific sessions.
-Interlibrary loan allows the Library to obtain books and documents that are otherwise not available in the Library Collections.
-The Library is open approximately seventy-three hours a week.
+Instruction ranges from general orientation of the library and its resources to discipline specific sessions.
+Interlibrary loan allows the library to obtain books and documents otherwise not available in its collections.

+The Library is open approximately 75 hours a week.
 For additional information on the Library, its collections and services, please contact the Georgia Gwinnett College Library, 1000 University Center Lane, Lawrenceville, GA 30043, 678-407-5317.